MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02A_Azure Health_bot.md

 In this task, you'll learn how to register a new application in Microsoft Azure Active Directory (Azure AD), grant delegated and application permissions, and create a client secret.

-1. While signed into your **Microsoft 365 tenant**, open a new browser tab, and then go to the (Azure portal)[https://portal.azure.com/].
+1. While signed into your **Microsoft 365 tenant**, open a new browser tab, and then go to the [Azure portal](https://portal.azure.com/).
 In the upper-left corner of the page, select the hamburger icon (three horizontal lines) and then select **Microsoft Entra ID**.

 2. On the left navigation pane, select **App registrations** and then select **+ New registration** in the right pane.